Auckland, New Zealand

 We asked people about the cost of living in Auckland, they wrote:

 "The cost of living in Auckland is generally considered to be high.
 Rent for a nice 1 bedroom apartment in Auckland can range from around $1,500 to $2,000 USD per month, while a nice 2 bedroom apartment can range from around $2,000 to $2,500 USD per month.
-Eating dinner at a moderately priced restaurant in Auckland can cost around $20 to $30 USD per person," commented one expat living in Auckland, New Zealand.
+Eating dinner at a moderately priced restaurant in Auckland can cost around $20 to $30 USD per person," remarked one expat in Auckland.

 What are the visa & residency requirements in Auckland?